-Table A-17 USB (Type B) Connector Pinouts
+Table A-20Pin Assignments for USB Type B Connector

-Installing Silicon Graphics Prism Modules in a Rack
+Installing Silicon Graphics Prism Modules Into a Rack

-Depending on how you purchased your Silicon Graphics Prism visualization system, you may need to install or move one or more modules within a rack.
+Depending on how you purchased your Silicon Graphics Prism visualization system, you may need to install one or more modules in a rack or move modules within a rack.
 This Appendix describes:

-- "Choosing Rack Locations" on page 143. - "Using Silicon Graphics Prism Modules with a Rack" on page 145. - "Rackmounting with Optional Slide Rails" on page 145. - "Removing a Rail-mounted Module from a Rack" on page 159
+- "Choosing Locations Within a Rack" on page 177. - "Using Silicon Graphics Prism Modules with a Rack" on page 179. - "Rackmounting with Optional Slide Rails" on page 179. - "Removing a Rail-Mounted Module from a Rack" on page 193

-Choosing Rack Locations
+Choosing Locations Within a Rack

-The rack locations for your XG2N modules will be partially determined by cable lengths and routings.
+The rack locations for your XG2N and other modules will be partially determined by cable lengths and routings.

 Since the Silicon Graphics Prism is a highly-configurable system, it is not practical to list every possible configuration.
-For valid configurations not shown in Chapter 1 or in this Appendix, consult your SGI sales or support representative.
+For valid configurations not shown in Chapter 3, "Configurations and Cabling" consult your SGI sales or support representative.

-For power connection examples, see "Positioning and Power for Your Silicon Graphics Prism" in Chapter 1.
+For power connection examples, see "Positioning and Power for Your Silicon Graphics Prism" on page 9.